naacl-org/naacl-2021-website/_posts/2019-01-15-spotlight-on-srw.md

 His story is very recent.
 But how about this one from __15__ years ago?

-[Dr. Naoki Yoshinaga](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/index.en.html), an Associate Professor at the University of Tokyo recalled when he presented his work at the ACL student session back in 2004 as a PhD student:
+[Dr. Naoki Yoshinaga](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/index.en.html), an Associate Professor at the University of Tokyo recalls when he presented his work at the ACL student session back in 2004 as a PhD student:

 > ACL-SRW used to be the ACL Student Session (part of ACL) but it becomes one of the ACL workshops more than 15 years ago.
 When I present one paper at ACL-SRW 2004,